hackclub/hackclub/workshops/geometric_pattern/README.md

 ## Part IV: Adding Color

 Black and white is nice, but how about some color?
-We've previously used CSS to change colors, but this is a special case -- CSS can't modify anything inside of a canvas.
+We've previously used CSS to change colors, but this is a special case -- CSS can't modify anything inside of a canvas (the container all our p5 stuff shows up in).

 p5.js provides several helpful functions, including: [`color()`](http://p5js.org/reference/#p5/color), [`fill()`](http://p5js.org/reference/#p5/fill), and [`stroke()`](http://p5js.org/reference/#p5/stroke) that help modify graphics inside a canvas.